enics-labs/salamandra/README.md

     ```
     comp.print_spectre()
     ```
-    or any of the verilog functions above, for spectre(`write_spectre_to_file`,...)
+    or any of the verilog functions above, for spectre (`write_spectre_to_file`, etc.)

-Note: You might want to run legalize() on the component before exporting, to check for unexportable structures such as partially-connected busses.
-If it finds such problems, legalize() will try to fix what it can.
+Note: You might want to run `legalize()` on the component before exporting, to check for unexportable structures such as partially-connected busses.
+If it finds such problems, `legalize()` will try to fix what it can.
 For example, it will connect the undriven bits of a bus to ```{1'bx}``` and connect. unloaded outputs/inouts to ```UC_###``` nets.